 It is suspected that the brain of a born-deaf (or early-deafened) person rewires itself to some extent, in this neural reorganization, called "cross-modal neuroplasticity".
 Here, the auditory part of the brain, rather than remain fallow, fortifies other senses.

-Scientists at Johns Hopkins and the University of Maryland, are experimenting with using brain re-wiring to improve hearing.
-They succeeded in this by keeping laboratory mice in total darkness for a long period of time, while creating sounds of interest to the mice.
-The brains of the mice rewired away from their eyesight to improve their hearing.
+Scientists at Johns Hopkins and U. of Maryland, are experimenting with brain re-wiring to improve hearing.
+They succeeded so far by keeping laboratory mice in total darkness for a long time period, while creating sounds of interest to the mice.
+The mice's brains to some extent rewired away from their eyesight to improve hearing.

 It is believed that this procedure may somehow be developed to improve human hearing.

-This painting is about how a Deaf person thinks, perceives, visualizes, sees, understands with a Deaf mind, perhaps in a complex way.
+This painting is about how a Deaf person thinks, perceives, visualizes, sees, understands with a Deaf mind, perhaps in a complex, abnormal way.
 The signs represent 'mind', 'penetrate', 'visual', and 'understand.'
 The person in the painting is in deep thought.

 Victor Hugo and Ferdinand Berthier

-The above quote, translated from French, is an excerpt from a letter by Victor Hugo to Ferdinand Berthier (at right) in 1845.
+The above quote, translated from French, is an excerpt from an 1845 letter by Victor Hugo to Ferdinand Berthier (at right, by the De'VIA artist Nancy Rourke).
 Berthier (d.
 1886) was a deaf educator, author, intellectual, and political organizer.
 His name stands very high in Deaf Culture.

 Hugo and Berthier were contemporaries, born and died within a year of each other.